Student Writer-in-Residence

 About Western's Student Writer-in-Residence

-This innovative program – unique in North America – was developed in 2013 by the University Students’ Council and the Department of English and Writing Studies.
+This innovative program—unique in North America—was developed in 2013 by the University Students’ Council and the Department of English and Writing Studies.
 The mandate of the program is to provide support for an accomplished undergraduate writer while allowing other students to benefit from the writer’s creativity, expertise, and organizational skills.
 The SWIR fosters exchange among aspiring student writers and contributes to the culture of creativity across campus, within the London area, and across literary genres, media, and technologies.
-Click here to read the recent annual report prepared by 2023-2024 Student Writer-in-Residence Gray Brogden.
+Read the 2023-2024 annual report prepared by former Student Writer-in-Residence Gray Brogden.

 Position Details